 3. iWatch SDK

-Put all of this together, and the iWatch will let us act human again.
 We’ll get enough utility out of our iWatch that we won’t feel compelled to have our iPhone out all the time.
-We can walk into the coffee shop with our head high, ready to meet a friend or make a new one.
+We can walk into the coffee shop with our heads high, ready to meet a friend or make a new one.
 With a quick glance, I can read an appointment reminder, and then continue on with a conversation.
 I no longer will have to dig my phone out of my pant pocket just to turn off the alarm.
 Sure, it’s a small convenience, but it still matters.
-The iWatch could be loaded with small upgrades that gets tech out of the way.
+The iWatch could be loaded with small upgrades that get tech out of the way.
 I’m ready.
 Are you?

 (Also, I want the iWatch to work with Apple’s new Health platform to do some jazzy things with fitness.
 Make me alert to my health.
 Save lives too.
 But that’s for another blog.)